orangedaisy/bshowco/_posts/2018-04-17-ltb-photography-and-admin-ux.md

 distractions of the other management links that they really shouldn't be messing with.

-{% include figure.html src='/assets/images/ltbp-editor.png' alt='WordPress
+{% include "figure" src:'/assets/images/ltbp-editor.png' alt:'WordPress
-editor view' caption='Lori\'s view when she logs in to manage her site' %}
+editor view' caption:'Lori\'s view when she logs in to manage her site' %}

 Much better!
 Now Lori only sees links that are useful to her&mdash;links to manage her investments, testimonials, and other content.
 Creating this targeted